frasermarlow/woodgate_hoa/README.md

 # woodgae_hoa
-Wordpress plugin for Woodgate HOA - adding functionality to the HOA website
+Wordpress plugin for Woodgate HOA - adding functionality to the HOA website.
+Authored by Fraser Marlow (www.frasermarlow.com)